 Libraries and music are both magnets for social connections.
 Reinventing an outdoor space to create music gardens, courtyards, or sensory spaces can help foster connections and focus on wellness - for visitors and staff.
-These spaces hold a special place within the community, where friendships are forged, people can develop or learn new skills, and performances can be held.
+These spaces hold a special place within the community, and are a place where friendships are forged, people can develop or learn new skills, and performances can be held.